karasulh/Building_CommandLine_Program/README.md

 - to set environment variable: **$env:CASE_INSENSITIVE=1**
 - to run it by: **cargo run body poem.txt**
 - to run it to see results with standard output stream(stdout) in output.txt file by: **cargo run body poem.txt > output.txt**

+Result can be seen in the output.txt file.